 We are running out of time for such experiments.
 If greening the economy was really the goal, the first step would be to eliminate all direct subsidies and tax subsidies for brown capitalism and mandate a halt to carbon “proliferation.”
 Governments should also place a moratorium on shielding polluters, their owners, and investors from liability for environmental damages.
 Incidentally, these moves would also remove some of the worst market distortions around. – Project Syndicate

-* Katharina Pistor is professor of Comparative Law at Columbia Law School and the author of The Code of Capital: How the Law Creates Wealth and Inequality.
+• Katharina Pistor, Professor of Comparative Law at Columbia Law School, is the author of The Code of Capital: How the Law Creates Wealth and Inequality.

 LEAVE A COMMENT Your email address will not be published.
 Required fields are marked*

 IMF raises vigil on inflation, supply chain bottlenecks

 Corporate climate list shows firms pushing for action